 - You will develop plans for future career possibilities based on knowledge gained from your experience.

-- How do you feel you developed, academically, socially and personally, over the course of the project?
-How did this experience influence your future plans?
+- How do you feel you developed professionally and personally over the course of the project?